 In the last 5 years, online courses have gone from, "Yeah I've heard of them" to "Heck yes.
 My Grandma's taking one."
-Even universities and colleges are jumping onboard the online course revolution -- some of them offer TOTALLY online degrees!

-Creating an online course is one of the most energizing ways of growing or expanding your online business with digital products or services today.
+Learning things online is going to hit $65 billion by 2027.
+This means that creating an online course is one of the most energizing ways of growing or expanding your online business with digital products or services today.

 So are you ready?